DrugBud-Suite/DockM8/README.md

 ## Citation

+Coming Soon

 ## License (NEEDS CHECKING...)

-This project is licensed under the MIT License - see the [LICENSE.md](https://gitlab.com/Tonylac77/DockM8/-/blob/main/LICENSE) file for details.
+This project is licensed under the GNU GPL v3.0 License - see the [LICENSE.md](https://gitlab.com/Tonylac77/DockM8/-/blob/main/LICENSE) file for details.

 ## Contributing

 We highly encourage contributions from the community - see the [CONTRIBUTING.md](https://gitlab.com/Tonylac77/DockM8/-/blob/main/CONTRIBUTING.md) file for details.